mjtamlyn/ayb-notes/6-git-database.md

 It's amazing at storing code.
 How is it for data?
 Developed gaskit.

 Disclaimer: NoSQL is marketing bollocks.
 Non-relational and often schema-less.

+1. Git as a data store
+2. Features
+3. Anti-features